 As you become more comfortable drawing with colored pencils, you’ll want to experiment with different techniques.

-Some of the most popular techniques include layering colors, burnishing, and stumbling.
+Some popular techniques include layering colors, burnishing, and stumbling.

 Add Details and Highlights

-Once you have the basic shapes and colors in place, it’s time to add details and highlights.
+Once you have the basic shapes and colors, it’s time to add details and highlights.

 Details can include adding texture, lines, and patterns to your drawing.
 Highlights are used to bring out the focal points of your picture and should be used sparingly.